End of June,

 established with the primary elements.

-Solving that part of the design puzzle is fun,
+Solving this part of the design puzzle is fun,

-I call the rug the next most important design piece
+The rug is the next most important design piece

 and thereby interacts with every other element in the space.